-I see this all the time on Facebook groups dedicated to bullet journaling.
-People are scared to start using a bullet journal because they are afraid they won’t be able to make it pretty.
-Some people even buy notebooks and never write in them because they are so fearful of putting a mark on the page and messing up.
+I see this all the time on Facebook groups dedicated to bullet journaling and digital art.
+People are scared to start using a bullet journal because they’re afraid they won’t be able to make it pretty.

-Does this mean they are not creative?
+Does this mean you’re not creative?
+That you’re not good enough?
 Or does it mean something else?

 What Does Creativity Mean To You?

 Does Creativity Mean Unique?

 Let’s be a smarty-pants for a moment and look at the definition of creativity.